maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 I have no idea yet what [sdkbin](https://sdkbin.com) will look like, and whether all of the above will be accounted for.
 What I do know is that his and Petabridge's drive and passion for .NET open source are a guarantee that this project will be delivered, in one form or another.
+Especially given their track record in making [Akka.NET a sustainable open source project](https://petabridge.com/services/) by making it a business.
 Thanks, Aaron, for being the one who started building this out.

 Whoever builds it out, whether Aaron and Petabridge or other parties, they will have to compete with the NuGet gallery from day one.
-Doing so will matter more for sustainability of the NuGet marketplace as a whole, than supporting 50 different subscription schemes.
+Doing so will matter more for sustainability of a NuGet marketplace as a whole, than supporting 50 different subscription schemes.
 While that also matters, trust and sustainability are key in this story.